 Cheshire-based hip-hop collective deliver an impenetrable statement of intent on their blossoming sophomore EP.

-Hip-hop has invariably been an elusive genre to conquer since the illustrious first golden age of the genre transformed music worldwide in the late 1980s.
+Hip-hop has invariably been an illusive genre to conquer since the illustrious first golden age of the genre transformed music worldwide in the late 1980s.
 With its diversity, incalculable temperament and sweeping lyrical mindset, the brand has undergone more changes in its history than the presenters of Top Gear, yet at its core lies a primal set of foundations, a union of unwritten laws that are widely omnipresent on Cheshire-based collective Exchecker’s self-titled second EP.

 Upon first listen, the Exchecker EP takes the shape of no frills, no spills, plain-and-simple hip-hop from three men who grasp the very origins of the genre.
 However when deconstructed, the impressive five-track collation of music is anything but clear and straightforward, making its narrator, CStraight, a fascinating prospect for the future.
 A full-time student performing under the multi-faceted guise of a disparate and nonchalant rapper weighed down by stigmatic insecurities and manifestations of fame and success, CStraight, alongside producers Serge Prycin and Zenith, has delivered an EP brimming with bipolarity that meanders down a winding stream of illuminating consciousness.